godot-escoria/escoria-demo-game/docs/menus.md

 The types on any of these don't matter, but *their names do*.

+If you have multiple locales, hide the top locale-named nodes, all of them, or the code might pass the click to the wrong button and ignore it.

 Any means of passing in messages to the confirmation popups has been deprecated as not being frameworky enough; that would require altering Escoria code for a scene that's created by the developer anyway.